Country Guide: Egypt

 - Inspection fees and taxes are paid by the owner of the goods.

-- All private owners of the goods not having a letter of guarantee must pay duties and taxes in cash.
+- All owners of the goods not having a letter of guarantee must pay duties and taxes in cash.

 - The guarantee can only be obtained with a work permit and work visa.